NYPL-Simplified/web-reader/README.md

 ## Code Quality

 Code quality enforcement is set up with `prettier`, `husky`, and `lint-staged`.
 Run `npm run lint` to lint the code, or have you editor do it.

+## Styling / CSS

+We have not yet made a firm decision on styles, but we will probably use css modules for the UI components we ship with the package.

 ## Continuous Integration

 ### GitHub Actions